-Another effective way is to read ebooks, which you read anywhere from you mobiles.
+Another effective way is to read ebooks, which you can read anywhere from your mobiles.
 There will be instances where you will get trapped and you can’t escape, utilize such time by reading some good stuff on your mobile.

-Compare the cost any book with the cost of its ebook format.
+Compare the cost of any book with the cost of its ebook format.
 You will come to know that ebooks are much cheaper, sometimes even half the price of the hard copy of that book.
-But, to be honest very few books related to law are available in kindle format.
+But, to be honest very few books related to law are available in Kindle format.

-Thus, ebooks help you read effectively as they can be accessed anytime and anywhere.
-Plus, there are also pocket friendly.
+Ebooks help you read effectively as they can be accessed anytime and anywhere.
+Plus, they are also pocket-friendly.

 Take the contact details of your Client.
 If the client’s presence is required in the Court, then contact the client & make sure he/she is present.

 Take the necessary steps, if presence is required but your client won’t be able to attend the court.

 #7.
 Read the CASE.